18th Oct 2009

 Fall Tree Aleph is created of the original letters of Deuteronomy 6.
 These include the famous Shema, which all observant Jews, since the time of Moses (thus including John the Baptist, Jesus and the disciples) pray every morning and evening.

 Christian scholars believe that Jesus was born either during the fall celebrations or the ones in the spring as that was when Jews headed to Israel, plus there were astronomical events that are believed to have possibly been the Star of Bethlehem.
-The majority of scholars believe that Jesus was born in the fall.
+The majority of these scholars believe that Joseph and Mary were on there way to Jerusalem for the festivals of Rosh Hashanah, Yom Kippur and Sukkot.
+This means Jesus was born in the fall.

 As the Son of Man the birth of Jesus on the eve of Rosh Hashanah makes theological sense from a Jewish-Christian perspective.
 Being born at that time would have been meaningful to Herod, who was a Jew and would have understood the possible ramifications for such a time of birth for the real heir of David’s throne.
 Frankly, if one were doing PR for the baby Jesus such a birthday could not be beat for Jews who awaited a messiah and also a resurrection of the kingship of David’s lineage, overturning Roman rule, and also Herod.